 Land Grabbing, Forests & Finance

-One of the fastest growing drivers of deforestation, greenhouse gas emissions, and displacement of forest-dwelling communities is the expansion of monoculture palm oil plantations across the tropics for the production of palm oil, soy, cattle and pulp and paper.
+One of the fastest growing drivers of deforestation, greenhouse gas emissions, and displacement of forest-dwelling communities is the expansion of industrial agricultural plantations across the tropics for the production of palm oil, soy, cattle and pulp and paper.
 These ingredients appear in thousands of everyday household goods that line supermarket shelves.
 Monoculture plantations are responsible for widespread forest destruction, loss of endangered species’ habitat, and increasingly violent land conflicts between companies and local — often Indigenous — communities.

 Friends of the Earth and our allies have pushed businesses and corporations to cut ties with abusive and destructive palm oil companies.